 I've been getting questions about this.
-This is my snapshot in time for what my understanding regarding flower essences (not oils) and the demonic is right now.
+This is my snapshot in time for what my understanding regarding flower essences (which are not oils) and the demonic is right now.
 Luckily, I've been working this in the past with zero understanding and it still got the job done, so if I'm a little off now, it's ok!
 (If you don't believe in demons, that's ok too, you can look at this sheerly from the perspective of negative thought patterns and limiting beliefs.)

 Benefits and Agreements